The high-redshift tail of stellar reionization in LCDM is beyond the reach of the low-$\ell$ CMB: The constraining power of large-scale CMB E-mode polarization on Pop-III models

 To check the robustness of the above $\tau(z>15)>0.009$ threshold for obtaining $\Delta\chi^2>4$, we examine the effects of varying the strength of LW feedback and the Pop-II SFR.
-The top-right panel of Figure~\ref{fig:fidLW_dchi2_Sandro} presents models with no LW (triangles), fiducial $M_{\rm min}$ (dots), and $10 \times M_{\rm min}$ (crosses, piled at the bottom of the plot).
+The top-right panel of Figure~\ref{fig:fidLW_dchi2_Sandro} presents models with no LW (triangles), fiducial $M_{\rm min}$ (dots), and $10 \times M_{\rm min}$ (crosses, piled at the bottom of the plot), where in the no LW case we adjusted the SFE so that the models produce roughly the same set of $\tau(z>15)$ values as the fiducial case.
 The $\Delta\chi^2$ values among different models are consistent with each other when fixing $\tau(z>15)$, owing to similar shapes of the Pop-III SFR.
+We note that the no LW model requires much lower SFE in order to produce the same $\tau(z>15)$ as the fiducial model, and a SFE of $3\times10^{-4}$ already yields total $\tau$ higher than the 2-$\sigma$ upper limit by {\it Planck}.
+This indicates that the total $\tau$ constraint rules out models without negative feedback \citep[see also][]{haiman06}.
 The bottom-left panel compares models using the fiducial \citet{tacchella18} Pop-II model (dots) against the more extended \citet{furlanetto17} model (stars).
 The much larger contribution of Pop-II stars to ionization at $z>15$ in the \citet{furlanetto17} model boosts the $\tau(z>15)$ threshold for obtaining $\Delta\chi^2>4$ to $0.014$, making it even more difficult for Pop-III models to be distinguishable from Pop-II-only ones using the low-$\ell$ EE power spectrum.
 The $\tau(z>15)$ threshold to get $\Delta\chi^2>4$ is thus model-dependent.